-Our Seed Library is closed to the public from October 2019-February 2020.
+Our Seed Library is now OPEN to the public!

 The UMFPL Seed Library was established for our community to borrow, share, and grow seeds.
 Unlike a regular library, the seeds you borrow are yours to keep.
 However, the Seed Library welcomes saving seeds from your harvest to return to the library and donations of other seed varieties.
 The ultimate goal of the Seed Library is to develop a free and reliable local seed source for the community.